-The Reserve Subaccounts related to the Series 2015, 2016A, 2016B, and 2017 Restructuring Bonds were each established with two subaccounts - the Operating Reserve Subaccount and the Debt Service Reserve Subaccount.
+The Reserve Subaccounts related to the Series 2015, 2016A, 2016B, 2017 and 2022 Restructuring Bonds were each established with two subaccounts - the Operating Reserve Subaccount and the Debt Service Reserve Subaccount.
 Each Operating Reserve Subaccount requires a reserve level of 0.5% of the initial principal amount of the respective Restructuring Bonds.

-The Debt Service Reserve Subaccounts were each established at a reserve level of 1.50% of the aggregate principal amount of the respective Reserve Subaccounts are subsequently measured at 1.50% of aggregate principal amounts of Bonds minus the minimum principal amount of Bonds due on the next scheduled debt service payment date.
+The Debt Service Reserve Subaccounts related to the Series 2015, 2016A, 2016B and 2017 Restructuring Bonds were each established at a reserve level of 1.50% of the aggregate principal amount of the respective Restructuring Bonds issued.
+Series 2022 was established at a reserve level of 0.50% of the aggregate principal amount.
+The Debt Service Reserve Subaccounts are subsequently measured at 1.50% or 0.50% of aggregate principal amounts of Bonds minus the minimum principal amount of Bonds due on the next scheduled debt service payment date.
 Any release from the Debt Service Reserve Subaccounts are transferred to the Collection Account to fund debt service.